 Do you know someone who Karma’s been slacking on lately?
 Looking for a harmless April Fools’ Day prank that allows you to flex your Pythonic muscles?
 Well look no further.
-Here’s a simple little prank you can quickly code up in Python, customize for maximum effect, and maybe even learn about a couple useful Python packages along the way.
+Here’s a simple little Python programming prank you can quickly code up, customize for maximum effect, and maybe even learn about a couple useful Python packages along the way.

-So here’s the idea: the victim gets on their computer (after you’ve had a minute or two with it) and sees a seemingly harmless message that they close, which triggers their cursor to start freaking out (after which, we hope, the victim starts freaking out…at least a little bit).
+So here’s the idea: the victim gets on their computer (after you’ve had a minute or two with it) and sees a seemingly harmless but in retrospect suspicious message that they close, which triggers their cursor to start freaking out, after which we hope the victim starts freaking out…just a little bit.

 If you haven’t used pyautogui before, install it by entering the following command in Windows Command Prompt (or the Mac OS X or Linux equivalent):